tomkarw/opinionated-rust-template/template/README.md

 just pre-commit
 ```

-Too see all available commands:
+To see all available commands:
 ```bash
 just list
 ```